-JMS Resources (connection factories and destinations) can be created using the jmsservercontrol class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName=<broker name>,module=JMS,serviceType=Server or the resource name jms.server).
+JMS Resources (connection factories and destinations) can be created using the JMSServerControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= where JMS Resource or the resource name jms.server).

-• Listing, creating, destroying connection factories
+· Listing, creating, destroying connection factories

 Names of the deployed connection factories can be retrieved by the getConnectionFactoryNames() method.